fdsig/edge/README.md

 # Khadas Vim3 (NPU)

-Set up and clone, using ssd M2
+- [x] Set up and clone, using ssd M2

 - [ ] benchmark cpu
 - [ ] port models to onnx
 - [x] change boot partition to ssd
-- [x ] update inference.py to torchvision (albumentations not needed for inference)
+- [x] update inference.py to torchvision (albumentations not needed for inference)
 - [ ] remove sklearn dependency for inference ( should training be a part of edge repo at all?)
 - [ ] comment code file reading section fo main.py
 - [ ] downgrade to python 3.6